writemorecode/thesis/chapters/related_work.typ

 In 2004, Chekuri and Khanna studied approximation algorithms for multidimensional versions of classic packing problems, including the bin-packing problem @chekuri_multidim_packing.

+// Mommessin, Erlebach, Sahkhlevich (2025) 'Classification and evaluation of the algorithms for vector bin packing': studied VBP (vector bin packing problem), with heterogeneous bins.
+// missing? study of vector bin packing problem with heterogeneous bins

 == Research gap

 Previous work in this area have focused on solving job scheduling problems where the collection of available machines were given as an input.